 How much data does CAM actually send to its servers?

 In terms of data that’s actually sent from your computer to the CAM servers, it is usually no more than ~500MB a month with FPS overlay and game tracking enabled.
-With FPS overlay disabled, it would be lower than this.
+With FPS overlay disabled, it would be even lower.